day8/re-frame/README.md

 ```

 The combined three-function pipeline should be seen as a pure
-function `P` which `app-db` as input, and produces DOM.
+function `P` takes  `app-db` as a parameter, and returns DOM.
-One way data flow:
 ```
 app-db  -->  P  --> DOM
 ```

 This arrangement is:

 1. Easy to test.
 We put data into the ratom, allow the DOM to be rendered, and check that the right divs are in place.
 This would typically be done via phantomjs.
 2. Easily understood.
 Generally, components can be understood in isolation.
 In almost all cases, a component is genuinely a pure fucntion, or is conceptually a pure function.

-The whole thing might be a multistep process, but we only have to bother ourselves with the writing of the components.
+The whole thing might be a multistep process, but we only have to bother ourselves with the writing of the `components`.
 Reagent/ReactJS looks after the rest.

 If the `app-db` changes, the DOM changes.
 The DOM is a function of the ratom (state of the app).